Myotragus: Diet

 While tooth morphology and tooth texture suggests that some earlier Myotragus species may have been grazers or mixed feeders (consuming both grass and browse), coprolites (preserved feces) of M. balearicus found at Balma de Son Matge and Cova Estreta on Mallorca indicates that it was likely predominantly a browser, and heavily dependent on the native boxwood species Buxus balearica for a large part of its diet, most likely feeding on the leaves and the flowers.
 This plant is known for toxicity, with a high concentration of poisonous alkaloid compounds, with other boxwood species known to cause toxic effects when ingested by other bovids, suggesting that the digestive system of M. balearicus had developed the ability to effectively process and neutralise the toxins without ill effect.
 The smoothness of the coprolites suggests that digestion was highly efficient.
 The progressively more high-crowned teeth of Myotragus over the course of its evolution likely represents at least in part an adaptation to the increased consumption of abrasive food.
 M. balearicus may have used the evergrowing lower incisor for stripping bark, excavating roots, and feeding on low-growing vegetation.
+The shortened face of later Myotragus species is suggested to have enhanced chewing efficiency.